 Services are delivered as reviewable steps, not vague transformation promises.

 Folium engagements are designed to reduce confusion.
-We move from business pain to workflow map, proof, evidence, review, and next-stage decision without asking the buyer to bet the company on a vague AI promise.
+We move from business pain to process map, first build, review records, and next-stage decision without asking the buyer to bet the company on a vague AI promise.

 Map

-A narrow proof gives stakeholders something real to inspect without production exposure.
+A narrow working example gives stakeholders something real to inspect without production exposure.

-The next step is a decision packet: stop, refine, sandbox, pilot, production-plan, or operate.
+The next step is a decision brief: stop, refine, sandbox, pilot, production-plan, or operate.

 Engagement flow

-Every Folium service moves through proof before dependency.
+Every Folium service moves through review before dependency.

-The path is intentionally simple for buyers and rigorous underneath: understand the work, build the narrow proof, document the evidence, and decide the next gate.
+The path is intentionally simple for buyers and rigorous underneath: understand the work, build the narrow example, document what changed, and decide the next step.

 - 01 Reality Pain, systems, data, staff capacity, customer impact, and risk are named before a build starts.